 A logo for a TV-14 animated series that, while being a musical comedy, contains heavy subject matter and aspects of horror.
 The story follows two sisters entering a portal to a strange new world known as "The Forest".
 Uses the series' signature color of Skobeloff blue.SOLUTION:

-I drew inspiration from the 'portal' itself (which appears as a blue fog), as well as a character from the forest - Drax, a "skele-ghoul" with a skull as his face.
+I drew inspiration from the portal itself (which appears as a blue fog), as well as a character from the forest, Drax, a "skele-ghoul" with a skull for a face.
 With a combination of sharp features and ornate details, the skull evokes a sense of mystery, magic, and unknown dangers.
 The "eyes" instill a feeling of being watched, similar to how the main characters feel their past looms over them.An organic style was requested to align with a handmade/collaged, punk/grunge, 2000s aesthetic of the characters.
 The wordmark's lettering resembles words scratched into wood, to juxtapose against the imagery of the town's welcome sign.

 MACEY WINS A TICKET